sudormrfbin/clid/CONVENTIONS.md

 - Forms end with `View`; Eg: `MainView`
 - Forms will have `prefdb` and `mp3db` attributes, refering to `prefdb` and `mp3db` attributes of `__main__.ClidApp`.
-- Forms will also have a `maindb` attribute, refering to the database it will be mostly interacting with; Eg: `maindb` attribute of `PreferencesView` will refer to `prefdb`
+- Traditional Forms will also have a `maindb` attribute, refering to the database it will be mostly interacting with; Eg: `maindb` attribute of `PreferencesView` will refer to `prefdb`

 ### Widgets